 Wavy Mullet

-Maintenance involves a light touch, with minimal use of products to define the waves and retain the hair’s natural volume.
+Maintenance involves a light touch and minimal product use to define the waves and retain the hair’s natural volume.
 A trim now and then ensures the silhouette stays fresh, and the waves remain unburdened by excess length.

 The Wet Look Mullet